 By Karla Arboleda

 The U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture invested $77.8 million toward efforts to support sustainable agriculture research.
-North Carolina State University (NCSU) is one of eight universities funded for research.
+North Carolina State University (NC State) is one of eight universities funded for research.

-Chris Reberg-Horton, professor of cropping systems at NCSU, and Steven Mirsky, agro-ecologist with the USDA Agricultural Research Service, are codirecting a team focused on efforts to improve sustainable agricultural systems through technology.
+Chris Reberg-Horton, professor of cropping systems at NC State, and Steven Mirsky, agro-ecologist with the USDA Agricultural Research Service, are codirecting a team focused on efforts to improve sustainable agricultural systems through technology.

 “What this is doing is greatly facilitating a connectivity of the public sector,” Reberg-Horton said.
 “Farmers have indicated there is a critical need for the information to help facilitate their goals.”